marianoguerra/efene/docs/reference/toplevel/object.rst

 attribute.
 More operations are available, see the section about object expressions to see them in detail.

-Since objects contain information about its structure in runtime they allow to do operations that can't be done with records.
+Since objects contain information about its structure at runtime they allow to do operations that can't be done with records.

-To define an object the name of the object must be specified followed by an equal sign, the *object* keyword and the fields of the object between parenthesis separated by commas.
+To define an object the obj atribute must be used passing the name of the object as parameter followed by an arrow and as a tuple the fields of the object as atoms.

 An example of an object containing the information of an user:

 .. code-block:: efene

-        !$(obj.new($line, user,(username, mail, password))
+        @obj(user) -> (username, mail, password)

 .. note::
-        objects are not part of the efene languaje.
+        objects are not part of the efene language.

         objects are implemented using metaprogramming and the obj module.